usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 diagnostic purposes or not.
-The Department clarifies that public entities are already obligated to ensure that their services, programs, and activities do not exclude or discriminate against individuals with disabilities and are readily accessible to and usable by individuals with disabilities.
-268 This obligation encompasses the provision of health care services by public entities, whether those services use MDE or not.
+The Department clarifies that public entities are already obligated to ensure that their services, programs, and activities do not exclude or discriminate against individuals with disabilities and are readily accessible to and usable by individuals with disabilities. {% fn 272 %} This obligation encompasses the provision of health care services by public entities, whether those services use MDE or not.

 ### Subpart I-Accessibility of Medical Diagnostic Equipment